TRAVEL: How to Spend a Day in Cambridge

 From experience, 1 day in Cambridge is certainly enough time to visit the main sights, and can easily be done on foot too.

-I'd say having the chance to visit Cambridge in the Summer would allow you to see Cambridge in the best light, but it goes without saying that English weather is unpredictable.
+I'd say having the chance to visit Cambridge in the Summer would allow you to see Cambridge in the best light.
+When I visited in June 2021, I was blessed with a heatwave and clear skies, which meant roaming the streets and exploring the colleges was even more enjoyable, but it goes without saying that English weather is unpredictable and Cambridge is beautiful year round.

 How to get to the city and where to stay